 An overload warning and/or fault can be set to occur if the monitored signal stays continuously over the overload curve for a defined time.
 An underload warning and/or fault can be set to occur if the monitored signal stays continuously under the underload for a defined time.

-Overload can be, for example, used to monitor for fan load profiles becoming too high.
+Overload can be, for example, used to monitor for a stuck pump or dirty impeller.

-Underload can be, for example, used to monitor for load dropping and breaking of conveyer belts or fan belts.
+Underload can be, for example, used to monitor for load dropping and for a blockage in pump inlet (suction side).